Covid19 Information (SARS-CoV2)

 - Alternative cleaning?
 Sanitisers need to work quickly for incidental cleaning.
 But, where prolonged washing is possible (hand washing or surface wetting) then many simple acids, soaps & oils are effective because the contact time is prolonged.
 Viruses are not indefinitely robust hence, for example, the claim of coronavirus inactivity after prolonged air exposure.

 - Corona on - corona off?
 When you sanitise or wash your hands don't forget your finger tips and under your fingernails.
 These are extremities that hide pathogens and that are used to touch your nose & eyes, which are primary entry/exit points for viruses.

-We'll post more Q&A on future pages - "Health Questions".
+We'll post more Q&A on future pages - "Health Posts" on the FAQ page.